 According to the HoldCo's and Eurobank's Articles of Association, in compliance with Law 4548/2018, the Board may consist of three (3) to fifteen (15) members, while, under the TRFA, this range has been specifically set to be between seven (7) and fifteen (15) members (including the representative of the HFSF).
-In addition, according to the TRFA, (a) the number of the Board's members must always be odd, (b) the majority of the directors must be non-executive members with at least half of the non-executive members (rounded to the nearest integer) and in any case not less than three (3) (excluding the representative of the HFSF), being independent non-executive members, in accordance with the provisions of Law 4706/2020 on corporate governance and the Joint ESMA and EBA Guidelines on the "Assessment of the suitability of members of the management body and key function holders" and (c) the Board should include at least two (2) executive members.
+In addition, according to the TRFA, (a) the number of the Board's members must always be odd, (b) the majority of the directors must be non-executive members with at least half of the non-executive members (rounded to the nearest integer) and in any case not less than three (3) (excluding the representative of the HFSF), being independent non-executive members, in accordance with the provisions of Law 4706/2020 on corporate governance, the European Commission Recommendation 2005/162/EC and the Joint ESMA and EBA Guidelines on the "Assessment of the suitability of members of the management body and key function holders" (EBA/GL/2021/06) and (c) the Board should include at least two (2) executive members.
+For 2022, the NomCo at its meetings held on 24.5.2022 and 14.12.2022 reviewed the independence criteria set out above and concluded that the five Independent Non-Executive Members continue to meet the relevant independence criteria.
 For any differentiations from TRFA's provisions the HFSF's prior consent should be received.
 Furthermore, according to the HFSF corporate governance review criteria developed as per the relevant provisions of Law 3864/2010, the target size of the Board should be up to thirteen (13) members.